 (b) if released on conditions under a release order — when the conditions cease to apply if they cease to apply.

-[Section 38 amended by No. 84 of 2004 s.
+[Section 38 amended: No. 84 of 2004 s.
 82.]

 39. Released mentally impaired accused may be made involuntary patient

 This Part does not prevent a mentally impaired accused who has been released on conditions from being made an involuntary patient at any time or being detained as an involuntary patient at any time.